UtrechtUniversity/yoda/docs/design/metadata-form.md

 ![OVerview MOAI-CKAN](img/to_vault.png)

 The XSD is a transformation of the JSON schema's that are maintained by the YoDa development team.
-The YoDa team wrote a program to be able to do so.
+The Yoda team wrote a program to be able to do so.
 The documentation of this conversion tool can be found here: